dohomi/react-hook-form-mui/README.md

 }
 ```

-You can have a look at the `example` folder which sets up NextJS with `react-form-hook-mui`
+You can have a look at the `example` folder which sets up NextJS with `react-hook-form-mui`

 ## Demo